PROBIC/mSWEEP/README.md

 	How many threads to use. (default: 1)

 	--themisto-mode <PairedEndMergeMode>
-	How to merge Themisto pseudoalignments for paired-end reads	(default: union).
+	How to merge Themisto pseudoalignments for paired-end reads	(default: intersection).
 	--iters <nrIterations>
 	Number of times to rerun estimation with bootstrapped alignments (default: 1)